evolvedbinary/hsg-project-wiki/Setup.md

 1. Quit oXygen for now.

+## Setting up GitHub Desktop

+1. Find GitHub Desktop in your Applications folder.
+Drag its icon to the dock.

-1. Start GitHub Desktop, and follow these prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.
-Select `Continue`. (**NOTE:** As of June 28, 2017, the beta release of GitHub Desktop installed by homebrew does not yet have a feature we relied on in the previous version, called "Install GitHub Desktop Command Line Tools."
-To download the version that does, go to https://desktop.github.com/, scroll down to "Not ready for Desktop Beta?", and download the Mac version.
-Double-click on the downloaded file, and drag "GitHub Desktop" into your Applications folder.
-Start GitHub Desktop, and follow these prompts to set up the program: Select `Continue`.
-Enter your GitHub user credentials, and select `Sign In`.
+1. Start GitHub Desktop, and follow the prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.
 Select `Continue`.
-Select `Install GitHub Command Line Tools`; when prompted, enter the password for your user account.
-Select `Done`.
-You are welcome to follow the tutorial to learn more about working with GitHub.)
+Under the `GitHub Desktop` menu bar, select `Install Command Line Tool`.

+## Getting hsg-project

-1. To clone the hsg-project repository which contains all of the files needed for working with history.state.gov, select the "+" icon in the top-left corner of the GitHub Desktop window.
-Select the Clone tab.
-Under HistoryAtState, you will see an entry called `hsg-project`.
+1. To clone the hsg-project repository which contains all of the files needed for working with history.state.gov, click on the `File` menu and select `Clone Repository`.
+Under GitHub.com, you will see an entry called `HistoryAtState/hsg-project`.
 Select this, and then select `Clone hsg-project`.
-You will be prompted to select a location to save the `hsg-project` repository.
-Navigate to the `workspace` folder we created in step 1, and select `Clone`.
+In the `Local Path` field, click on `Choose`, navigate to your `workspace` folder we created in step 1, select `Open`, and finally select `Clone`.

 1. In Finder, navigate to your `workspace` directory, and notice that `hsg-project` is saved here.
-In `hsg-project`, double-click on the `hsg-project.xpr` file.
+Inside the `hsg-project` folder, double-click on the `hsg-project.xpr` file.
 This opens oXygen and opens the `Project` pane with a list of the top level folders in the `hsg-project` folder.
 You can use this to open any file in our project for editing.

 1. In oXygen's menu bar, you will see a button with a green triangle icon, the "Tools" icon, and at its right is a small black triangle icon.
 Select the black triangle icon to display a list of common commands for working with the hsg-project.
-Select `Clone all repositories`.
+Under the section `Setup & maintenance`, select `1.
+Clone all repositories`.
 (These commands are also available via the oXygen menu bar: `Tools` > `External Tools`.)
 This triggers a command to clone all of the data repositories for hsg, including `frus` (for the _Foreign Relations_ series), `pocom` (for Principals & Chiefs), etc. These repositories will all be stored in the `repos` subdirectory of the `hsg-project` directory.
 On our DIN, `Clone all repositories` procedure should take only a couple of minutes; on slower internet connections, this may take 15 minutes or longer.
 You will know the command completed successfully when you see `BUILD SUCCESSFUL` in the console pane at the bottom of your oXygen window.

 1. In the Project pane, right-click on the `hsg-project` folder and select `Refresh`.
 You should now see a `repos` folder.
 Explore the `repos` directory and notice, for example, `frus` and `pocom`.
 These are all of the files that make up hsg.

+1. Next, continue with the `Setup & maintenance` entries in the External Tools menu, selecting `2.
+Apply Mac settings to hsg-project` and `3.
+Apply hsg-project settings to eXist`.
+(Do not proceed to #4 yet.)

 ## Previewing files on your computer